kamialie/education/git/README.md

 - use 2 asterics (\*\*) to match nested directories
 	+ doc/\*\*/\*.pdf - ignore all pdf files in the doc/ directory and all its subdirectories

-**git diff** - see exactly what lines were changed but not staged yet (that is changes with staged area and local directory)
+**git diff** - shows what lines that were changed but not staged yet (that is changes with staged area and local directory)
-	+ [--staged], [--cached] - shows what is going to the next commit (difference between last commit and staged changes)
+	+ [--staged], [--cached] - shows lines that were changed and staged(difference between last commit and staged changes)

+**git difftool** - allows for graphical view in configured editor, run **git difftool --tool-help** to get more details

 ----------